LordMurasama/irl-iOS-Mac/README.md

  - **Bitrate:** 4500 kbps
  - **Codec:** HEVC(h2.65)

-3.d - Go back then **active Twitch** and tap on it to enter.
+3.d - Go back and **toggle on Twitch** and tap on it to enter.
 Set your Twitch Name and Twitch ID. *(You can get the ID from [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/))*
-3.e - Next we want to add our Alerts to Moblin.
-To do this we go to into our Alerts Dashboard via Browser
+3.e - Next you'll want to add your Alerts to Moblin.
+You will need to go into your Alerts Dashboard via a Web Browser
  - [Streamlabs](https://streamlabs.com/dashboard#/alertbox) and copy the Widget URL

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/255e3ef7-cbd5-4cfa-84a8-17d68c78ccb6" height="600">
 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/82365cc6-ade2-458f-b583-ccad4b0b62f1" height="600">

-3.f - Head back to Moblin and go to the **Settings** Screen.
+3.f - Switch back to Moblin and go to the **Settings** Screen.
  - Tap on **Scenes** then on **Widgets** then **Create**.
  - Name it **Alerts**

 3.g - Set type to **Browser**
  - paste the Widget URL into **URL** Field.
- - Set Width to 600 and Height to 400 *(you change size if the Alerts are wrong size)*
+ - Set Width to 600 and Height to 400 *(change the size if the Alerts are wrong size)*

 3.h - Go back to the **Scenes** Menu and tap on **My scene**
  - Then tap **Add Widget** and choose the **Alert**-Widget we just created.